 Commitment Gets Spouses through Rough Patches

-I know the authors, so I’m writing from firsthand experience about their most recent book.
-They are master teachers, gifted writers, and two of loveliest and the most authentic people you will ever meet.
-And believe me, in their astonishing new book That Which Doesn’t Kill Us you will meet them ¾ warts and all.
+Linda and Charlie Bloom are master teachers, gifted writers, and two of loveliest and the most authentic people you will ever meet.
+In their astonishing new book That Which Doesn’t Kill Us you will meet them, warts and all.

-The book is a joint memoir that covers a ten-year period in which the authors experienced severe challenges nearly wrecked their marriage to the point of divorcing, and nearly resulted in divorce.
+The book is a joint memoir that covers a ten-year period in which the authors experienced severe challenges and wrecked their marriage nearly to the point of divorce.
 Charlie and Linda chose to apply the lessons from their painful experiences to gain the inner strengths and wisdom that a full recovery demanded.
 They discovered that they each had some serious work to do in order to stave off a total collapse of their marriage.

 While That Which Doesn’t Kill Us is a non-fiction, it reads like a compelling novel.
 It presents in vivid detail just what that work was and how they managed to fulfill its demands despite frequent setbacks.
 Their story reveals exactly how a couple, who experienced brokenness that would have ended many marriages, ultimately brought about a profound healing and a strengthening of their bond that went far beyond anything that they had previously known.
 It was not despite their ordeals but because of them and their willingness to learn from them, that they were able to create a new standard of relatedness that was beyond what either had imagined was possible.